 For budgeting, we used a simple spreadsheet.
 It wasn't too fancy.
 We just listed out our income and our expenses and made sure we allocated each of our dollars to an assignment.

 As the years passed, we decided to upgrade to Mint.
 This online budgeting tool gave us more flexibility and made the monthly budgeting process a lot quicker through its ability to link up to your bank and credit card accounts.

 I developed a simple 10-step guide to get started on Mint.

-(For couples, consider checking out Zeta.
+(For couples, consider checking out Monarch Money.
 This is another free budgeting option that will help you win together.)

 2. Choose Your Debt Elimination Strategy